 The Paleontological Society’s Arthur James Boucot Research Grants support early career paleontologists in the fields of morphology, taxonomy, and biostratigraphy, working on any taxa, preferably with some combination of these approaches and a significant fieldwork component.
 Arthur James Boucot Research Grants support original research by current postdoctoral students, assistant professors (pre-tenure), and other early career paleontologists with a PhD, with the possible exception of an occasional individual deemed to be unusually qualified.
 Paleontologists must be associated with universities, institutes, and academies of science, or equivalent institutions.

 Applicants must be Paleontological Society members unless there are extenuating circumstances.
-In 2017, the Paleontological Society expects to have $15,000 to award.
+In 2018, the Paleontological Society has $20,000 to award.
 Awards are typically less than $5000, but larger awards are possible.
 Awards are made directly to individuals and not to institutions.
 Awards cannot be used for institutional overhead, publication costs, or modeling studies that rely on fossil or modern databases.
-Applications are encouraged from the United States and elsewhere in the world, however, the Paleontological Society cannot award grants to applicants from countries with economic or trade sanctions imposed by the U.S. Office of Foreign Assets Control (OFAC).
+Applications are encouraged from anywhere in the world, except those from countries with economic or trade sanctions imposed by the U.S. Office of Foreign Assets Control (OFAC).

 Deadline: February 1, 2020

-Grant applications and letters of recommendation must be received by February 1, 2017 to be considered for 2017 funding (by 12 midnight U. S. Eastern Standard Time).
+Grant applications and letters of recommendation must be received by end of February 1, 2019 to be considered for 2019 funding (by 12 midnight U. S. Eastern Standard Time).
 Applications and letters received after that date will not be considered.

 See Past Recipients.